aziis98/arnoldi-distribuito/typst-report/main.typ

   $
 ]

 This fact can also be generalized to the case of $n$ dimensions.
-So recalling that the eigenvalues of the 1D Laplacian are given by
+Recalling that the eigenvalues of the 1D Laplacian are given by
 $
   lambda_i = -4 cos^2((pi i) / (2(n + 1)))
 $